-Asterix: Separation Logic Prover.
-A theorem prover for separation logic entailments [aplas13].
-Based on a model-based approach that leverages on SMT proving to reason about heap properties.
-The latest version won the 2014 SL-COMP theorem proving competition in the categories with acyclic list segments.
-The binaries provided here are known to run on Ubuntu 14.04 LTS 64 bit.
+A theorem prover for separation logic entailments presented at APLAS 2013.
+Utilises a model-based approach that leverages SMT proving to reason about heap properties.
+It won the SL-COMP theorem-proving competition in the categories with acyclic list segments in 2014, 2018, and 2019.
+The binaries provided here are known to run on Ubuntu 14.04 LTS 64-bit.

-Cardan: Cardinality analysis for P2 programs.
-Binaries for Linux/x86 of the Cardan Tool to translate declarative rules of a P2 program into a transition relation suitable for model checking with ARMC.
+Linux/x86 binaries of the Cardan tool to translate declarative rules of a P2 program into a transition relation suitable for analysis with the ARMC model checker.
 An updated binary of ARMC is also included.
-It is based on an abstraction approach described in [cav09].
+It is based on an abstraction approach described at CAV 2009.

-Spinn3r Blog Data.
-A collection of the data that we extracted from the Spinn3er dataset.
-It includes data about all the posts from mayor blogging domains that were included in the dataset, as well as the extracted social graph among their corresponding blog users.
-We also include metadata that we collected from the most popular YouTube videos shared in blogs.
-More details and the analysis of this data has been published at [icwsm09].
+Scripts to extract data from the Spinn3er blog dataset.
+They gather data about all the posts from major blogging domains in the dataset and extract the social graph among their users.
+We also include a script to collect metadata from the most popular YouTube videos shared in blogs.
+Results from the analysis of this data were presented at ICWSM 2009’s Data Challenge.

-A set of benchmarks used to evaluate several separation logic entailment checkers in [pldi11].
-Includes benchmarks in formats suitable for Smallfoot, jStar, SLP and theorem provers (TPTP).
+A set of benchmarks to evaluate separation logic (SL) entailment checkers as described at PLDI 2011.
+Includes benchmarks in formats suitable for Smallfoot, jStar, SLP, and theorem provers using the

-checking problems described in the SMV language, into effectively
+described in the SMV language into an effectively propositional formula

-The implementation of the model described in [aaai05] to randomly generate difficult to solve non-clausal propositional satisfiability problems.
+The implementation of the approach described at AAAI 2005 to randomly generate difficult-to-solve non-clausal propositional satisfiability (SAT) problems.